deercreeklabs/f1-seller-client/README.md

 bool sendEventToAllShoppers(string $eventName, string $eventString)
 ```
 Sends a custom event to all shoppers' connections.
 Custom events
-have an event name and an event data string.
+have an event name and an event value string.
 The event name and event
-data string are arbitrary and can be any string value.
+value string are arbitrary and can be any string value.
 See the
 [Events](#events) section for more information.
 See also
 [sendEventToShopper](#sendeventtoshopper)
 #### Parameters
 * eventName: A string representing name of the event
-* eventString: A string representing the data of the event.
+* eventString: A string representing the value of the event.
 #### Return Value
 TRUE if the operation succeeded, FALSE otherwise.
 #### Examples